eyedeekay/i2p.plugins.tor-manager/README.md

  - Automatically organize multiple Tor Browser profiles for different networks(I2P, Clearnet) and discourage accidental mixing.
  - Optional TAILS mode, adds uBlock Origin to Tor Browser
- - Embeds an i2pd router in case the host system doesn't have an I2P router
+ - Embeds an I2P router in case the host system doesn't have an I2P router
+ - Encrypt the working directory automatically when it's not in use.
  - No python.
 Language wars are stupid, but so is python.

 #### [TB-Updater(Whonix)](https://github.com/whonix/tb-updater)